sharath1996/notes-to-text-generator/README.md

 - 🎨 **Enhanced diagram recognition**: Support for more diagram types
 - ⚡ **Performance optimization**: Faster processing for large documents
 - 🔧 **Configuration options**: More customizable processing parameters
+- 📚 **Additional knowledge sources**: Integration with more academic databases
+- 🔬 **arXiv integration**: Complete implementation of scholarly paper retrieval
+- 🎯 **Topic refinement**: Advanced topic extraction and relevance scoring
+- 🌐 **Multi-source synthesis**: Enhanced integration of multiple knowledge sources

 ## 📜 License

-This project is designed to make handwritten content accessible and searchable in the digital age.
-Perfect for students, researchers, and professionals who want to bridge the gap between analog note-taking and digital documentation.
+This project is designed to make handwritten content accessible and searchable in the digital age, while enriching it with comprehensive knowledge from external sources.
+Perfect for students, researchers, and professionals who want to bridge the gap between analog note-taking and digital documentation with academic-grade enhancement.

 ---